tbroyer/platformer/packages/webidl/README.md

 function foo(value: "one" | "two" | "three") {
   value = coerceToDOMString(value);
   // If coerceToDOMString was typed with a `string` return type,
-  // you couldn't assing the result back to `value`.
+  // you couldn't assign the result back to `value`.
-}
 ```

 In some cases, you might want to use stricter conversions (here `coerceToEnumeration`) but it's not always possible (e.g. a template literal string, or a _dictionary_), and it would have a small overhead for something that you possibly already handle in another way: